Rules of Conduct

 - Photography and video recording within the library without the prior approval of library administration is prohibited.
 Individuals or businesses may contact the Library Director or Deputy Director to gain permission to photograph and or video within the library.

-- For purposes of these rules of conduct, as to the main, downtown, library, the term “library property” shall mean the public patron areas inside the building (as opposed to library-worker areas, administrative office areas and the conference room areas) and outside the building shall mean the area between the building and the property boundary on the east, south and west side of the building and the southerly edge of the public sidewalk on the north side of the building.
+For purposes of these rules of conduct, as to the Main Library, the term “library property” shall mean the public patron areas inside the building (as opposed to library-worker areas, administrative office areas and the conference room areas) and outside the building shall mean the area between the building and the property boundary on the east, south and west side of the building and the southerly edge of the public sidewalk on the north side of the building.
 As to the Carlson Library in south Fargo, the term “library property” shall mean the public patron areas inside the building (as opposed to library-worker areas, administrative office areas and the conference room areas) and outside the building shall mean the area between the building and the property boundary on all sides surrounding the building.
 As to the Northport Library in north Fargo, the term “library property” shall mean the public patron areas inside the library building space (as opposed to library-worker areas and administrative office areas).